 - Where do the donations go?

-We distribute funds to the various service entities including our local Intergroup, GSSA and GSO, as well as paying rent to NABA for hosting our web page.
+We distribute funds to various service entities including our local Intergroup, GSSA and GSO, as well as NABA Club for hosting our web page and physical meeting.
 For additional information regarding A.A.’s tradition of self support, please consult the pamphlet Self-Support: Where Money and Spirituality Mix, or visit aa.org.
+We follow the distribution percentages suggested there.

 - How do I get involved?

 During the meeting, we’ll share link to an online calendar with service opportunities to sign up for.
-We plan on establishing a group conscience soon.
+We also have group conscience meetings about once a month that you are welcome to attend.

 - I hear a lot of echo on the line when I am / others are talking.
 What can be done?